jankotek/mapdb-site/_posts/2021-02-11-mapdb_in_february_2021.md

 and (de)serialize into `ByteBuffer`s directly.

 There is **new page based store** inspired by LMDB.
-It uses fixed size pages and tighly integrates with serializers.
+It uses fixed size pages and tightly integrates with serializers.
 Data structure is aware of page size, so  BTree Nodes will split in a way to fit onto page.
 Serializers will be also able to use free space on page, for example for write buffer, or sparse node arrays (faster random btree inserts).